brucou/graph-adt/README.md

 ## Algorithm
 We did not bother much with sophisticated algorithm.
 A collection of such can be found in the directory.
-We use a recursive, brute force enumeration algorithm, adapted for the need of enumerate cycles and loops.
+We use a recursive, brute-force enumeration algorithm, adapted for the need of enumerate cycles and loops.